Dowry harassment, casteist remarks drove Dalit woman to death: Kin | Law-Order

 Relatives of a young Dalit woman who died by suicide early last month in her matrimonial home in Ernakulam district of Kerala have alleged that she took the extreme step due to dowry-related harassment and casteist remarks made against her by her husband and in-laws.

-The victim's relatives have alleged before the electronic media that police apathy also and said despite several complaints and follow-ups with the Ernakulam Central police station, where the case was registered, no steps have been taken to arrest the husband to date.
+The victim's relatives have alleged police apathy and said despite several complaints and follow-ups with the Ernakulam Central police station, where the case was registered, no steps have been taken to arrest the husband till date.

-The officer further said that the ACP (assistant commissioner of police) of Ernakulam Central was now investigating the case and all the applicable provisions under the IPC, Dowry Prohibition Act, and the Scheduled Castes and the Scheduled Tribes (Prevention of Atrocities) Act have been added.
+The officer further said that the ACP (assistant commissioner of police) of Ernakulam Central was now investigating into the case and all the applicable provisions under the IPC, Dowry Prohibition Act and the Scheduled Castes and the Scheduled Tribes (Prevention of Atrocities) Act have been added.

-He said the ACP has been asked to speak to the family of the victim, take note of their allegations, and take steps by the law.
+He said the ACP has been asked to speak to the family of the victim, take note of their allegations and to take steps in accordance with the law.

 The family members, speaking to a TV channel, had said that the victim was discriminated against from the very first day of her entering the matrimonial home, despite it being a love marriage.